Living with Alpha-1 Antitrypsin Deficiency

 Managing AAT Deficiency

 AAT deficiency may or may not limit your long-term survival.
 Once diagnosed, several steps can be taken to control disease symptoms and result in a normal life.
 It is important to stop smoking and avoid exposure to secondhand smoke.
 Additionally, you should protect yourself from environmental dusts or workplace exposure to toxic substances.
 It is important to exercise regularly, eat healthfully, and maintain optimal weight.
-If you have symptoms of emphysema, use your prescribed treatment.
+If you have symptoms of COPD, use your prescribed treatment.
 If you have a lower exercise tolerance due to lung symptoms, you should consider enrolling in a pulmonary rehabilitation program, offered at many locations.
-In patients with severe emphysema, surgical treatment to reduce the size of over-expanded lungs or referral for lung transplantation may be offered.
+In patients with lung disease, surgical treatment to reduce the size of over-expanded lungs or referral for lung transplantation may be offered.
 Apart from this, it is important to limit excessive alcohol use, as it can harm your liver.
-In certain cases, you may be offered AAT replacement therapy.
-AAT replacement is a costly treatment, and individuals who use it may experience side effects, making it unavailable as an option for some individuals.

 The Lung Association recommends patients and caregivers join our Living with Lung Disease Support Community to connect with others facing this disease.
 You can also call the Lung Association's Lung HelpLine at 1-800-LUNGUSA to talk to a trained respiratory professional who can help answer your questions and connect you with support.